erogenousbeef-zz/BigReactors/Roadmap.md

 Technical Debt / Fixes
 ----------------------
-- (0.2 balance) Heat & power output seem to be way too high at the high-end.
-Fix?

 Known Bugs
 ----------
-- (CRITICAL) Investigate reports of crashes due to people placing parts while inside a machine
 - Tank/Inventory exposure buttons only show the top-left pixel of their respective image.
 Fix GuiImageButton.
 - Tooltips in BeefGUI seem to cause NEI GUI colors to get inverted.
 Fix this.